Updated January, 2021

 Yaxell is a name you’ve probably heard of if you’re a professional chef.
 In fact, it’s a brand that’s commonly used in many restaurants all over the world.
 Their elegant designs are only second to their incredibly tough blades that can slice through pretty much anything, even bone.
-Their latest line of Japanese knives called the Super Gou series has created a lot of buzz in the industry.
-Once you get past the higher price tag you will totally fall in love with a knife that’s designed to last for decades.
+Their latest line of Japanese knives called the Yaxell Super Gou Chef’s Knife series has created a lot of buzz in the industry.
+Once you get past the higher price tag.
+You will totally fall in love with a knife that’s designed to last for decades.
 An eight-inch Japanese Chef’s knife, the quality of this Yaxell knife truly speaks for itself.
-It’s a popular choice for home use, but it’s designed with high-performance use in mind, so it can hold its own in a restaurant setting.
+It’s a popular choice for home use.
+But it’s designed with high-performance use in mind, so it can hold its own in a restaurant setting.

-So, is the Super Gou chef’s knife really the best Japanese knife on the market?
+So, is the Yaxell Super Gou Chef’s Knife really the best Japanese knife on the market?
 And is it worth the price?
 Let’s find out.

 Overview and Features

 Using only high quality materials, the team at Yaxell has managed to outdo themselves with each new knife line they’ve released each year.
-Their latest, the Super Gou line is their best yet and it features a wide range of knives that both the pro and amateur cook can appreciate.
+Their latest, the Super Gou knifes is their best yet! and it features a wide range of knives that both the pro and amateur cook can appreciate.

 The manufacturer claims this is the best Japanese kitchen knife and their strongest knife to date and with a blade design that consists of one hundred and sixty-one layers, they just might be right.